Rockwall High School Band Directors

 Through Mr. Lancaster’s participation with the NSU Percussion Studio and Jazz Orchestra, he had the opportunity to learn from renowned percussionists and musicians such as Bret Kuhn, Thom Hannum, John Lane, Mark Reilly, John Brennan, Johnny Lee Lane, Brett Dietz, Ed Smith, Ingrid Jensen, Rodney Whitaker, Mike Vax, Steve Fisher, Johnny Vidacovich, and Zoro.

-Mr. Lancaster is currently in his seventh year of working with the Rockwall High School Band and Percussion Studio.
+Mr. Lancaster is currently in his ninth year of working with the Rockwall High School Band and Percussion Studio.
 During his time at Rockwall High School, he has cultivated the percussion program into one of the most competitive studios in the Dallas-Fort Worth area.
 He has placed numerous students into TMEA All-Region Bands, All-State Bands, and has had several students obtain 1st division ratings in UIL Solo & Ensemble Contests.
-Mr. Lancaster is an active clinician and adjudicator for various schools in the DFW area, a member of the Texas Music Educator’s Association, Percussive Arts Society, the National Association for Music Education, and is endorsed by Innovative Percussion.
+Mr. Lancaster is an active clinician and adjudicator for various schools in the DFW area, a member of the Texas Music Educator’s Association, Percussive Arts Society, the National Association for Music Education, the Zildjian Education Team, and is endorsed by Innovative Percussion & Zildjian.

 Mr. Ricardo Trejo

 Mr. Ricardo Trejo will be in the director chair for both the colorguard and winterguard ensembles.